Radial nerve in the middle third of the shoulder. Radial artery, veins and superficial branch of the radial nerve

 • non-steroidal anti-inflammatory drugs;

-• blockade painkillers, for example, novocaine;
+• painkillers blockades, for example, novocaine;

 • analgesics;